-The figure shows that the proportion of potential first home buyer households in Christchurch City with below average income after housing costs decreased by just over one percentage point from 74.4 percent in March 2017 to 73.3 percent in March 2018.
+The figure shows that the proportion of potential first home buyer households in Christchurch City with below the median income after housing costs decreased by just over one percentage point from 66.7 percent in December 2017 to 65.5 percent in December 2018.
 This finding indicates that housing (ownership) became marginally more affordable over this period.
-The proportion in March 2018 was slightly higher in Waimakariri District (75.2%) and substantially lower in Selwyn District (56.9%).
-At a national level, the proportion of potential first home buyer households with below average income after housing costs remained relatively unchanged between March 2017 and March 2018; 79.9 percent and 80.1 percent respectively (i.e., the picture of decreasing first home buyer affordability, apparent nationally since March 2016, has flattened).
-Overall, the HAM Buy indicates that home ownership affordability for potential first home buyer households in greater Christchurch has stabilised from early 2017 to the current time point (March 2018).
+The proportion in December 2018 was slightly higher in Waimakariri District (65.8%) and substantially lower in Selwyn District (54.3%).
+At a national level, the proportion of potential first home buyer households with below the median income after housing costs also decreased between December 2017 and December 2018; 73.1 percent and 70.5 percent, respectively.
+Overall, the HAM Buy Median indicates that home ownership affordability for potential first home buyer households in greater Christchurch has improved from early 2017 to the current time point (December 2018).

-The figure shows that the proportion of renter households in Christchurch City with below average income after housing costs has increased between March 2017 (56.4%) and March 2018 (59.0%).
-The proportion in March 2018 was slightly smaller in Waimakariri District (56.8%) and substantially smaller in Selwyn District (40.6%), which indicates comparatively affordable renting in Selwyn District.
-For New Zealand overall, the proportion of renter households with below average income after housing costs declined between March 2017 (60.7%) and March 2018 (59.0%).
-This decline continues the general pattern of increasing affordability for renters for New Zealand overall, apparent since approximately March 2013.
+The figure shows that the proportion of renter households in Christchurch City with below the median income after housing costs remained relatively stable between December 2017 (57.5%) and December 2018 (57.0%).
+The proportion in December 2018 was slightly smaller in Waimakariri District (55.8%) and substantially smaller in Selwyn District (42.0%), which indicates comparatively affordable renting in Selwyn District.
+For New Zealand overall, the proportion of renter households with below the median income after housing costs declined between December 2017 (59.4%) and December 2018 (56.9%).
+This decline continues the general pattern of increasing affordability for renters for New Zealand overall, apparent since mid-2011.

-Overall, affordability for renter households in Christchurch City and Waimakariri District has reduced, with the HAM Rent converging towards that for New Zealand overall between March 2016 and March 2018.
-HAM Rent in Selwyn District has remained consistently lower than in Christchurch City and Waimakariri District throughout the time series presented.
-Taken together, the data for HAM Buy and HAM Rent illustrate that housing costs take a smaller proportion of household income for renters than for first home buyers.
+Overall, affordability for renter households in Christchurch City and Waimakariri District has improved, with the HAM Rent Median converging towards that for New Zealand overall between March 2016 and December 2018.
+HAM Rent Median in Selwyn District has remained consistently lower than in Christchurch City and Waimakariri District throughout the time series presented.
+Taken together, the data for HAM Buy Median and HAM Rent Median illustrate that housing costs take a smaller proportion of household income for renters than for first home buyers.

 Source: Ministry of Housing and Urban Development.